archivesspace/archivesspace/README.md

 architecture notes, is published at [http://archivesspace.github.io/archivesspace/doc](http://archivesspace.github.com/archivesspace/doc/).

+# Contributing

+Contributors are welcome!
+Please read about our [Contributor License Agreement](https://github.com/archivesspace/archivesspace/contributing) for more information.

 # License

 ArchivesSpace is released under the [Educational Community License, version 2.0](http://opensource.org/licenses/ecl2.php).
 See the [COPYING](COPYING) file for more information.

 # Credits